microsoft-dx/DockerLab/Exercise04/README.md

 > NOTE: Since `sshTunnelCmd` will keep running with no output, make sure you add the `&` character at the end of the command to return to the bash prompt.

-> Alternatively, you can let the `sshTunnelCmd` running and open a second SSH session on the machine.
+> Alternatively, you can let the `sshTunnelCmd` session running and open a second SSH session from your PC to the VM.

 After this you can use `dockerCmd` command that points to localhost, just as Swarm managers were running on your development machine:
 ```bash
 $ docker -H tcp://localhost:2375 info
 ```
 You should see an output listing all the nodes in the swarm.

+## Step 4: Testing it out

 Since the Docker CLI works seamlessly with a Swarm cluster just as it did with a single host, go ahead and try some of the commands you used in previous exercises.
 Make sure you add `-H tcp://localhost:2375` to point Docker CLI to the cluster.